Anirudh-RV/ImageAnnotation/README.md

 5. conflicting names of the images are taken care of, while saving.
 7. Drawing rectangles in the image
 8. To save the coordinates of the rectangles drawn on the image, in a .txt file with a pre-determined naming scheme
+11. Validating boxes drawn in the website.
+  a. y-offset of 125px founds
+  b. corrected by subtracting 125 from final Y-value to save.
+  c.
+Validate_Draw created
+  d.
+A python file created to draw boxes and check if the rectangles fit.

 // Optional :
 6. Preprocess of images to size 512,512 / user given resolution.